Storage Management

 There have been times when users have indicated they would like to remove a disk from a pool they have set up while keeping all the data intact.
 This cannot be done from the Unraid GUI but is easy enough to do from the command line in a console session.

-Note: You need to maintain the minimum number of devices for the profile in use, i.e., you can remove a device from a 3+ device raid0 pool but you can't remove one from a 2 device raid0 pool (unless it's converted to a single profile first).
+Note: You need to maintain the minimum number of devices for the profile in use, i.e., you can remove a device from a 3+ device raid1 pool but you can't remove one from a 2 device raid1 pool (unless it's converted to a single profile first), also make sure the remaining devices have enough space for the current used pool space, or the removal will fail.

 With the array running type on the console: